romulobordezani/elements/src/providers/ThemeProvider/README.md

 All elements use the palette/tone system to get theirs colors.
 You can define new ones and invoke them while using Elements.

-We provide some basic palettes as standard, they are: primary, secondary and black.
+We provide some basic palettes as standard, they are: primary, secondary, black and white.

 #### How to set a new palette: